 Will it cost to maintain solar panels once installed?

-The solar panels themselves are unlikely to need any maintenance during their expected 25 year life.
-If a panel fails it should be covered by the manufacturer’s warranty – check the details of this and all other guarantees before agreeing to an installation!
+Solar PV panels themselves are unlikely to need any maintenance during their expected 25 year life.
+If a panel fails it should be covered by the manufacturer’s warranty – check the details of this and all other guarantees before agreeing to an installation.

 One piece of equipment that probably will need replacing is the inverter – this is the box of electronics that converts the solar output into 240V electricity that can be connected to your supply.
 The inverter is unlikely to last as long as the panels, and will not have the same length of warranty, so you should expect to have to replace it at some point during the life of the system.
-Expect to pay around £600 to £800.
+Expect to pay from around £600.